- Online Training

-A lot of “speed and agility” work we see these days does nothing to truly enhance these definitions above.
+A lot of “speed and agility” drills we see these days do nothing to truly enhance these definitions above.
 Choreographed drills that look like clips from “Dancing with the Stars” mixed with really bad tap dancing don’t allow athletes to apply or absorb much force at all, and surely don’t challenge brain reactivity.

 Other drills that look more appropriate may be getting turned into sloppy conditioning drills by not implementing proper rest and recovery periods after the explosive bouts.
 Remember, speed and agility relies heavily on the different application of forces and anaerobic energy.
 If you’re gassed, you can’t cash in on that.
 Turning plyos and SAQ work into cardio is something to be really careful for.

-The reason I turn to the sled so much is that it allows athletes to produce force quickly against a pretty moderate load.
+The reason I turn to the sled workout for speed so much is that it allows athletes to produce force quickly against a pretty moderate load.
 Again, this fills the cracks in the simple approach of Boyle’s “run faster to get faster” mindset.

 Programming methods and drill creativity can handle the mental aspect of SAQ while the sled allows the athlete to dig in and create some true progress.
-Here are 3 exercises that have worked really well for us.
+Here are 3 exercises for speed and agility that have worked really well for us.